cheesechompers3d/merge-fellas/content/games/animal-rampage-3d.md

     - "Immersive Open World: Explore a vast, fully interactive city filled with destructible buildings, vehicles, and dynamic environments that react to your actions"
     - "Strategic Gameplay: Plan your rampage carefully, choosing the right animal and approach for different missions while managing the increasing security response"
     - "Continuous Progression: Level up your animals, unlock new devastating abilities, and discover powerful combinations to maximize your destructive potential"
+    - "Challenge Mode: Test your destruction skills in time-limited challenges with unique objectives"

 features:
   title: "Key Features of Animal Rampage 3D"